 “The ties intended to sustain the Arusha Accords have been insufficient to withstand the pressures to break out of the agreement.”

 Other changes dilute the independence of the Defense Ministry, give the ruling party greater control over the force, and create auxiliary forces that many fear provide a cover to formally integrate the state-sponsored ethnic militia, the Imbonerakure, into the security sector.
-These sweeping changes will be put before a referendum on May 17, 2018, despite warnings by the African Union (AU) that the breakdown of these Accords will lead to civil war.
+These sweeping changes were put before a referendum on May 17, 2018, despite warnings by the African Union (AU) that the breakdown of these Accords would lead to civil war.

 Regional guarantors that helped shape the Arusha Accords and usher in their implementation have, however, failed to act to stop them from unraveling.
 The United Nations and African Union have condemned the government’s moves and accused the Imbonerakure of conducting widespread mass atrocities.
 Yet, little action has been taken to back up their reproaches.
 In January 2016, the AU reversed an earlier decision to deploy a protection force into Burundi to avert mass atrocities following the killing of more than 300 people in a single day in the capital, Bujumbura.
 Both the AU and UN have failed to secure the consent of the Burundian authorities to deploy unarmed police units to create a protective presence on the ground short of deploying a peacekeeping force.
 The UN closed its political mission in 2014, and peace talks led by the East African Community remain frozen largely due to disagreements among member states.